/uːˈhɑːn/ • Wuhan, Different Everyday

 Source: Official national statistics historical database.

-Percentage output breakdown of Wuhan's massive US$59 Billion economy.
+Percentage output breakdown of Wuhan's massive $59 Billion economy.

 Source: City Treasury economic forecast index.